evertrust/horizon-go/docs/SecurityIdentityProviderAdd201Response.md

 `func (o *SecurityIdentityProviderAdd201Response) UnsetTimeout()`

 UnsetTimeout ensures that no value is present for Timeout, not even an explicit nil
-### GetProviderMetadataUrl

-`func (o *SecurityIdentityProviderAdd201Response) GetProviderMetadataUrl() string`

-GetProviderMetadataUrl returns the ProviderMetadataUrl field if non-nil, zero value otherwise.

-### GetProviderMetadataUrlOk

-`func (o *SecurityIdentityProviderAdd201Response) GetProviderMetadataUrlOk() (*string, bool)`

-GetProviderMetadataUrlOk returns a tuple with the ProviderMetadataUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProviderMetadataUrl

-`func (o *SecurityIdentityProviderAdd201Response) SetProviderMetadataUrl(v string)`

-SetProviderMetadataUrl sets ProviderMetadataUrl field to given value.

-### GetClientCredentials

-`func (o *SecurityIdentityProviderAdd201Response) GetClientCredentials() string`

-GetClientCredentials returns the ClientCredentials field if non-nil, zero value otherwise.

-### GetClientCredentialsOk

-`func (o *SecurityIdentityProviderAdd201Response) GetClientCredentialsOk() (*string, bool)`

-GetClientCredentialsOk returns a tuple with the ClientCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClientCredentials

-`func (o *SecurityIdentityProviderAdd201Response) SetClientCredentials(v string)`

-SetClientCredentials sets ClientCredentials field to given value.

-### GetScope

-`func (o *SecurityIdentityProviderAdd201Response) GetScope() string`

-GetScope returns the Scope field if non-nil, zero value otherwise.

-### GetScopeOk

-`func (o *SecurityIdentityProviderAdd201Response) GetScopeOk() (*string, bool)`

-GetScopeOk returns a tuple with the Scope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetScope

-`func (o *SecurityIdentityProviderAdd201Response) SetScope(v string)`

-SetScope sets Scope field to given value.

 ### GetTrustSystemCAs

 `func (o *SecurityIdentityProviderAdd201Response) GetTrustSystemCAs() bool`